 Encased in the skull, the brain is the body’s centralized conveyor of all information.
-Much of its role involves receiving information from the rest of the body, interpreting that information, and then guiding the body’s response to it.
+Much of its job involves receiving information from the rest of the body, interpreting that information, and then guiding the body’s response to it.

-Input that the brain interprets includes odor, light, sound, and pain, and these are gathered from organs located in the head.
+Input the brain interprets includes odor, light, sound, and pain, and these are gathered from organs located in the head.
 Major sensory organs located in the head include:

-- Nerves: Nerves all over the body help sense heat, cold, pain, pressure, and texture.
+- Nerves: Nerves all over the body help you sense heat, cold, pain, pressure, and texture.
 The touch receptors, called tactile corpuscles, are mostly located in the dermis layer of the skin around hair follicles.

-For example, your eyes always see the nose, but the brain blocks out the information for better vision, as the nose is stationary and unchanging.
+For example, your eyes always see your nose, but your brain blocks out the information for better vision, as your nose is stationary and unchanging.